 Get exclusive member benefits & effect social change.
 Join Today

-Acute prostatitis is usually caused by the same bacteria that result in urinary tract infections and sexually transmitted diseases (STDs).
-Bacteria can travel to the prostate from the blood, or enter the prostate during or after a procedure such as a biopsy.
-It can also be caused by infections in other parts of the male genitourinary tract.
+Acute prostatitis is usually caused by the same bacteria that cause urinary tract infections (UTIs) or sexually transmitted diseases (STDs).
+Bacteria can travel to your prostate from your blood.
+It can enter your prostate during or after a medical procedure, such as a biopsy.
+It can also be caused by infections in other parts of your genitourinary tract.

 Other risk factors include:

-During the DRE, the doctor may massage the prostate to force a small amount of fluid into the urethra.
-The fluid can be examined for signs of infection
+During a DRE, your doctor may also massage your prostate to squeeze a small amount of fluid into your urethra.
+They can collect a sample of this fluid for testing.
+Laboratory technicians can check it for signs of infection